Sensex, Nifty trade setup: 10 things you should know ahead of Tuesday's session

 European Stocks

-European stock indices such as the German DAX, Euro Stoxx 50 and France's CAC were seen trading higher.
-Spain's IBEX 35, however, declined.
-Further, US stock futures indicated a muted start for Wall Street.
+European stock indices such as the German DAX, Euro Stoxx 50, Spain's IBEX 35 and France's CAC were seen trading higher.
+Further, US stock futures indicated a flat start for Wall Street.

 Most Active Stocks

-PNB, Yes Bank, Bank of Maharashtra, Indian Overseas Bank, Vodafone Idea, UCO Bank, Federal Bank, L&T Financial Holdings, Suzlon and Lloyds Steels Industries were the most active stocks on NSE, in terms of volume.
+Yes Bank, Vodafone Idea, Infibeam Avenues, IDFC First Bank, Suzlon, PNB, IRFC, HCC, SAIL and Lloyds Steels Industries were the most active stocks on NSE, in terms of volume.

 Oil Prices

-Oil prices held near this year's highs.
+Oil prices rose today to $88 a barrel, extending last week's gains.
 Higher oil prices hurt oil-importing countries like India, where crude constitutes the bulk of the country's import bill.

 52-Week High/Low

-120 stocks touched their respective 52-week high today on BSE, while 47 hit their one-year lows.
-BSE 500 stocks such as CG Power and Industrial Solutions, Edelweiss Financial Services and Federal Bank were among the stocks that hit their one-year high levels today, while Gland Pharma, Laurus Labs, Nykaa and Voda Idea were those which touched their 52-week lows.
+141 stocks touched their respective 52-week high today on BSE, while 87 hit their one-year lows.
+BSE 500 stocks such as 360 One Wam, Adani Total Gas, Engineers India, IDFC and Jindal Stainless (Hisar) were among the stocks that hit their one-year high levels today, while Alok Industries, Atul, Balaji Amines and Biocon were among those which touched their 52-week lows.

 Market Breadth